jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-three.md

 ```

 Success!
 The database is now much more useful.
 In future posts I will add other common features like authentication,
-clustering, snapshoting, and on disk persistence so the amount of data stored could exceed available memory.
+clustering, snapshotting, and on disk persistence so the amount of data stored could exceed available memory.